Chemakum people: 19th century

 The few surviving Chimakum, including the primary chief who had gone upstream early that morning, subsequently joined the Twana, or Skokomish, at the head of Hood Canal.

 The Chemakum were strictly opposed to leaving their grounds, despite being promised under the Point No Point Treaty that they would be given the means to continue fishing and hunting as they always had if they agreed to consolidate with other tribes at the head of the Skokomish river mouth.
 At the time of the Point No Point Treaty in 1855, the tribe was not viable for relocation to the Skokomish reservation because of the population decline through warfare, attrition to the Klallam tribe, and disease depletion of the tribe.

-After the extinction of the Chimakum their country was occupied by the Klallam.
+After the near extinction of the Chimakum their country was occupied by the Klallam.

 In 1855, the Twana and Chimakum, along with the Klallam, signed the Point No Point Treaty, which established a reservation at the mouth of the Skokomish River near the southern end of Hood Canal.
 One of the Chimakum signatories of the treaty was Chief Kulkakhan, also known as General Pierce.

+20th century

 The Point No Point Treaty required the Klallams to move to the Skokomish Reservation, but few did.
 In 1936–37 the federal government established Klallam reservations for the Lower Elwha and Port Gamble communities.
 The Jamestown community was not federally recognized until 1981.
 The Klallams filed a claim with the Indian Claims Commission for compensation beyond that already received for lands ceded under the Point No Point Treaty.
 The Klallams claimed that the Chimakums were nearly extinct at the time of the Point No Point Treaty and that those few Chimakums left had been absorbed into the Klallam tribe.
 The Klallams had occupied the former Chimakum lands and claimed them as their own.
 In 1957 the commission recognized the Klallam claim of possession of the Chimakum lands at the time of the treaty and granted compensation of over $400,000.

-In 1962, skeletal remains of slain Indians were discovered by a dozer doing some work around the Chimacum Creek area, and after proper excavation by Lewis Agnew, a retired archaeologist recently relocated to Port Townsend, two Indian skeletal remains were unearthed with stone arrows still lodged in their bones from sometime prior to the road being constructed through that area in 1860.
+In 1962, skeletal remains of slain Indians were discovered by a bulldozer doing some work around the Chimacum Creek area, and after proper excavation by Lewis Agnew, a retired archaeologist recently relocated to Port Townsend, two Indian skeletal remains were unearthed with stone arrows still lodged in their bones from sometime prior to the road being constructed through that area in 1860.
 The Indian skeletons were of individuals killed violently and left for an earthen burial rather than a ceremonial one.
-These skeletal remains are theoretically from the Chimakum tribe, although this is unproven at present.
+These skeletal remains could possibly be Chimakum people, although this is unproven.